NatWeiss/RGP/README-pro.md

 RapidGamePro Setup
 ==================

-Thanks for purchasing a license!
 Here's some instructions to get RapidGamePro setup:

 1. You'll need [Node.js](http://nodejs.org/download/) and [Git](http://git-scm.com/downloads).
 2. Move this folder somewhere that it can stay (`~/Library/Developer/RapidGamePro` is recommended on Macs).
 3. Install a link to the commandline app: `cd RapidGamePro && npm link . && cd ..`
 4. Change directories to where you want your new game project: `cd ~/MyGames`
-5. Create a new game project: `rapidgamepro create cocos2d "Heck Yeah" com.mycompany.heckyeah`
+5. Create a new game project: `rapidgamepro create cocos2d AwesomeGame com.mycompany.awesomegame`
 6. This will create your game's project files, then prebuild the static libraries.
 7. In the meantime, you can follow the outputted instructions on how to run your game in a browser.
 8. Once the libraries have been prebuilt, you can run the iOS, Mac and Android versions.